Dropbox Cannot Sync Error Messages

 How to Fix “Dropbox Can’t Sync Permission Denied”?

-The following solutions mostly can solve this Dropbox problem no matter it is installed on Windows (7, 8, or 10), OSX or Linux.
+The following solutions can solve this Dropbox problem no matter if it is installed on Windows (7, 8, or 10), OSX, or Linux.
 Yet, some special ones are for special devices.
 And, the following files refer to documents, sheets, charts, photos, videos, voices, etc. kind of files.

 Solution 1.
-Make sure file is not in use
+Make sure the file is not in use

-In general situation, this issue occurs when Dropbox application failed to access the target file location.
-Just make sure the file is not opening or editing by any programs, even to make sure there is no other files of the same folder directory is in use.
-Otherwise, the file will be lock and unable to synchronize.
+In general situation, this issue occurs when the Dropbox application fails to access the target file location.
+Just make sure the file is not opened or edited by any programs, even to make sure there are no other files in the same folder directory that are in use.
+Otherwise, the file will be locked and unable to synchronize.

-Tips: Sometimes, except for the file is in use, improper close of the file will also result in lock of the file.
-Just find the file, open it and save it correctly and try to sync it again.
+Tips: Sometimes, except for the file is in use, improper closing of the file will also result in the lock of the file.
+Just find the file, open it save it correctly, and try to sync it again.

 Solution 2.
 Delete the file